Witiko/doctoral-thesis/defense.md

 embeddings of text and math and I placed among the three best search engines in the ARQMath 2020 lab.
-In the ARQMath 2021 lab, @mansouri2021dprl [Section 3] also used joint sentence embeddings in two of their systems and achieved the second and third best accuracies in the lab.
+In the ARQMath 2021 lab, @mansouri2021dprl [Section 3] also used joint sentence embeddings in two of their systems and achieved the second and third best accuracies in the lab. ↷

+% TODO

 * * *